CUBRID/cubrid-manual/en/sql/tuning.rst

 * When the subquery includes CONNECT BY clause.
 * When the subquery includes OID-related features.
 * When the subquery includes the **NO_SUBQUERY_CACHE** hint.
-* When storing new results exceeds the set subquery cache size (default: 2MB).
+* When the using subquery cache memory size exceeds the configured size (default: 2MB).
 * When the subquery contains functions that change results with each execution, such as random() or sys_guid().

-The following example shows the case where subquery caching is applied only to the lowest level correlated subquery, while the upper level correlated subquery does not utilize subquery caching.
+The following example shows that subquery caching is enabled only for the innermost correlated subquery and disabled for the outer correlated subquery.

 ::